ilann47/ilann47/README.md

 ### Hi there 👋

-I am a software developer passionated about technology and currently learnig about everything on my way
+I am a software developer passionated about technology and currently learning about everything on my way!. 😄

 📫 How to reach me: ilanwendling@gmail.com